typelinkmodel/tlm/docs/design/sample-hr-model.md

 A Team is a "group of several people associated together".

 * A Team is identified by id which must be a URI.
-* A Team has at most one name which must be a string.
+* A Team has at most one name which must be a Name.
 * A Team has at least one lead which must be a Person.
 * A Person can have some team which must be a Team.